ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

 ## Context

-In 2025, Optimism’s Retro Funding program is shifting to a "metrics-driven, humans-in-the-loop" approach.
+In 2025, Optimism's Retro Funding program is shifting to a "metrics-driven, humans-in-the-loop" approach.
 Instead of voting on projects, citizens vote on _algorithms_.
 Each algorithm represents a different strategy for rewarding projects.
 Algorithms will evolve in response to voting, community feedback, and new ideas over the course of the season.

 This particular round—**Retro Funding S7: Developer Tooling**—focuses on open source compilers, libraries, debuggers, and other toolchains that help builders create cross-chain or interop-compatible apps on the Superchain.
-See the [round details on the Optimism governance forum](https://gov.optimism.io/t/retro-funding-dev-tooling-mission-details/9598) for more on the mission’s objectives.
+See the [round details on the Optimism governance forum](https://gov.optimism.io/t/retro-funding-dev-tooling-mission-details/9598) for more on the mission's objectives.

 ### Expected Impact